-Timeline is an online tool that allows users to create their own timeline or schedule with relative ease.
+Timeline is an online flash-based tool from readwritethink that allows users to create their own timeline or schedule with relative ease.
 It allows students to clearly demonstrate what they have learned about the subject matter and presents the material in an easy-to-follow, chronological manner that really ensures that the students understand what they have studied.
+Note: Flash Player is required to use Timeline.

 |Ease of Use||★★★★✩|